Summary

 3. Strengthen the voice students have in choosing political leaders

 Although this assignment was originally developed for use with students in the United States, it can be employed in any democratic country holding elections.
-The assignment is also suitable for use in a wide variety of courses beyond psychology, including sociology, communication, political science, social studies, media studies, persuasion, and marketing.
+The assignment is also suitable for use in a wide variety of courses beyond psychology, including sociology, political science, communication, media studies, persuasion, and marketing.

 Student Instructions